 John V. Fante has worked in over 45 countries on feature films, commercials, music videos & documentaries as a cinematographer, editor and producer.
 John has brought his filmmaking talents and love for the moving narrative equally to the modest indie film, the non-profit doc, and the mega-budget Hollywood feature film.

-He began with a passion for still photography during the turbulent 1960’s while getting a degree in economics at the University of California, Berkeley.
-His photographs of the Berkeley riots in 1967 and at People’s Park in 1968 appeared in the school’s Daily Californian, as well as, Rolling Stone magazine, The Berkeley Barb, Bantam Books and Life magazine.
-He gravitated toward film making and in 1969 shot his first documentary short film at Altamont, the now-infamous rock concert that featured the Rolling Stones, with security courtesy of the Hell’s Angels motorcycle club.
+He began with a passion for still photography during the turbulent 1960’s while earning a degree in economics at the University of California, Berkeley.
+His photographs of the Berkeley riots in 1967 and at People’s Park in 1968 appeared in the school’s Daily Californian, as well as, Life magazine, Rolling Stone magazine, The Berkeley Barb, Harper Collins and Bantam Books He shot his first documentary short film at Altamont, the now-infamous rock concert that featured the Rolling Stones, with security courtesy of the Hell’s Angels motorcycle club.

-His first major-studio film was The Right Stuff, where he embarked upon a storied feature-film career in both visual effects and live-action photography that spanned several decades and included work on numerous major-release films including, Star Trek VI, The Jungle Book & 2010.
+His first major-studio film was The Right Stuff where he embarked upon a storied feature-film career in both visual effects and live-action photography that has spanned several decades and includes work on numerous major-release films including, Star Trek VI, The Jungle Book and 2010.
 His work as the lead effects cameraman on Innerspace helped Lucasfilm’s ILM team win an Academy Award for Best Visual Effects.

-John has worked with Kirsten for the last 20 years on a wide range of commercials, documentaries, philanthropic projects, shorts and feature films.
-Driven by a shared passion for dramatic storytelling, in 2011, they formed Cavendish Fante Picture Co. to develop and produce independent feature films.
+John has worked with Kirsten for the last 20+ years on a wide range of commercials, documentaries, philanthropic projects, shorts and feature films.
+Driven by a shared passion for dramatic storytelling, in 2011, they formed Cavendish Fante Picture Co. to develop and produce independent films.